rix1337/docker-ripper/README.md

 # Docker compose

-Check your device mount point before you run the container!
+Check the device mount points and optional settings before you run the container!

 `docker-compose up -d`